Salt Lake City Visitation Lawyer Assists with Parent-Time Plans

 Proven advocate helps Utah clients negotiate schedules that benefit them and their children

 In most child custody cases, when the courts award one parent sole physical custody, the noncustodial parent is allowed visitation, also known as parent-time, to maintain a healthy relationship with their children.
 Parents can agree to terms and present a parent-time plan to the court for approval, or they can take the case to trial and let the judge decide.
-At her Bountiful firm, attorney Victoria Cramer assists custodial and noncustodial parents in disputes over visitation.
-Ms. Cramer draws on more than 21 years of family law experience to provide staunch representation that upholds your rights while seeking creative solutions that fit your unique circumstances.
+At her Salt Lake City firm, attorney Victoria Cramer assists custodial and noncustodial parents in disputes over visitation.
+Ms. Cramer draws on 24 years of family law experience to provide staunch representation that upholds your rights while seeking creative solutions that fit your unique circumstances.

 What is visitation/parent-time?